arjunsubramaniang/pocsd/README.md

 # pocsd
 Backup for all PoCSD codes
-This repository contains all PoCSD-related materials.
+This repository contains a backup of PoCSD-related course materials.